FOR EVERY ITEM YOU BUY,

 "If you can't feed a hundred people, then just feed one." - Mother Theresa

-We hand-deliver 1 kilo of rice for every item we sell.
+We hand-deliver 1 kilo of rice for every item we make.
 How does it work?
 Glad you asked!
 Here are the answers to our most common questions about our giving.

 How large is the hunger problem?